Pursain/Android-Workshop-Bookmark_Template/README.md

         }
     });

+    //More spanned out
+    AdapterView.OnItemClickListener someListener = new AdapterView.OnItemClickListener() {
+        @Override
+        public void onItemClick(AdapterView<?> parent, View view, int position, long id) {
+            //this method is called when an item on the listView is clicked }
+    }
+    listView_bookmark.setOnItemClickListener(someListener);

 This code looks a bit daunting but what it's doing is creating a new object called AdapterView.OnItemClickListener and setting that as the object we want to use for our ListView.
-The AdapterView.OnItemClickListener requires you to define the onItemClick() method.
+The AdapterView.OnItemClickListener is abstract so it requires you to define the onItemClick() method.
 That onItemClick() method will be called whenever the user clicks on an entry in the ListView.
-The position parameter tells us which one the user clicked on which will be useful to us.
+The position parameter tells us which item in the list the user clicked on which will be useful to us.

 The second part is to parse the entry into just a link, this part is purely java, if it doesn't make sense, don't fret, just believe it works: